 Editing the MPC Program’s Note Mapping

 It’s actually quite easy to completely re-map the MIDI notes on an existing MPC Drum kit, but you’ll need to be running MPC 2.8 or greater.
-In a standalone MPC such as the MPC One, MPC X or MPC Live, make sure the program you wish to edit is assigned to the current sequencer track in MAIN and hit the ‘pencil‘ icon at the end of the program row.
+In a standalone MPC such as the MPC One, MPC X, MPC Key or MPC Live, make sure the program you wish to edit is assigned to the current sequencer track in MAIN and hit the ‘pencil‘ icon at the end of the program row.
 Select ‘Edit Pad Map‘:

 While in the MPC Software and MPC Beats, simply go to Edit > Program > Note Mapping: